-- Avoid handling your snake as much as possible while it is about to shed or is actively shedding.
+- Avoid handling your snake as much as possible just before and while it is actively shedding.
 Gentle handling is okay if necessary but the process is stressful and the new skin is delicate and can be easily torn.

-- If your snake goes off food, don't worry.
-A healthy snake can go a couple of weeks or more without eating and larger snakes can go even longer without food.
-However, if your snake wants to eat, it may also be best to feed a smaller meal than usual to minimize the effort your snake needs to digest a meal during the shedding process.
+- If your snake refuses to eat, don't worry.
+Depending on the species, a healthy snake can go a couple of weeks or more without eating and larger snakes can go even longer.
+However, if your snake wants to eat, it may be best to feed a smaller meal than usual.
+This can help minimize the effort your snake needs to digest a meal during the shedding process.

 - When your snake has shed, examine the shed skin to make sure it was complete.
-Ideally, the whole skin will come off in one piece and the eye caps should be shed along with the skin (there should not be holes in the shed skin where the eyes were).
-If your snake has not shed the whole skin or the eye caps you may need to help remove the retained pieces.
-Therefore it is important to inspect the shed and then your snake.
+Ideally, the whole skin will come off in one piece.
+Also, look to see that the eye caps were shed along with the skin; there should not be holes in the skin where the eyes were.
+If your snake has not shed the whole skin or the eye caps, you may need to help remove the retained pieces.
+These can lead to behavior problems or infections, so it is important to inspect both the shed and your snake.

 An incomplete shed is also called dysecdysis.
 If your snake does not completely shed its skin, it can be a signal to warrant some concern: